-We deployed a fibre-optic DTS (distributed temperature sensing) system, which uses Raman-seattering, techniques of optical time domain reflectometry to measure spatial and temporal variations in surface temperatures of a northern forest (taiga) site situated in Interior Alaska.
-The DTS system consisted of a 2.7 km fibre-optic cable, sections of which are installed on, above or and below surface areas represented by with a range of different land cover types.
-The system provided continuous temperature measurements data at half-meter resolution distance intervals and 30-minute intervals time periods.
+We deployed a fibre-optic DTS (distributed temperature sensing) system, which uses techniques of optical time domain reflectometry to measure spatial and temporal variation in surface temperatures of a northern forest (taiga) site situated in the interior of Alaska.
+The DTS system consists of a 2.7 km fibre-optic cable, sections of which are installed on, above, and below surface areas with a range of different land cover types.
+The system provided continuous temperature data at half-metre distance intervals and 30 min time periods.
 The site, the Poker Flat Research Range (managed by the University of Alaska Fairbanks), is underlain by permafrost and primarily covered by black spruce.
-Land cover types of the actual study area were classified into six categories: include relict thermokarst lake, open moss, shrub, deciduous forest, sparse conifer forest, and dense conifer forest.
-The DTS system collected data over a two-year period, from October, 2012 to October, 2014.
+Land cover types of the study area include relict thermokarst lake, open moss, shrub, deciduous forest, sparse conifer forest, and dense conifer forest.
+The DTS system collected data over a 2-year period, from October 2012 to October 2014.

-Data from horizontal sections of the DTS system (about 2.0 km of the cable) recorded diurnal and seasonal temperature patterns variations occurring in that varied according to different land cover types and surface conditions.
-Snow and canopy effects for example were evident in spatio-temporal temperature patterns.
-Data from vertical sections (cable wrapped around PVC tubes embedded in the ground) recorded air, snow, and ground temperatures at high resolution (~5 mm).
+Data from horizontal sections of the DTS system (about 2.0 km of the cable) recorded diurnal and seasonal temperature variations occurring in different land cover types and surface conditions.
+Snow and canopy effects, for example, were evident in spatiotemporal temperature patterns.
+Data from vertical sections (cable wrapped around PVC tubes embedded in the ground) recorded air, snow, and ground temperatures at high resolution ( $\sim 5$ mm).

-The DTS system proved operable and useful for geophysical investigations in the harsh taiga environment, which experiences annual temperature ranges of -40° C to 30° C. However, the system also demonstrated faced technical challenges of in attempting continuous temperature measurements in this of the local environment.
-Future research activities will continue to optimize DTS systems for geoscientific research in taiga areas and other harsh similar environments.
+The DTS system proved operable and useful for geophysical investigations in the harsh taiga environment, which experiences annual temperature ranges of -40 to 30 °C. However, the system also faced technical challenges in attempting continuous temperature measurements of the local environment.
+Future activities will continue to optimize DTS systems for geoscientific research in taiga areas and other similar environments.